CognitiveBuilder/HelloCognitiveWorld/prerequisites/1-bluemix_account.md

 The components of that platform are made available through a **web console**.
 You will use that web console to **manage the components** you want to embed into your applications.
 To access tha web console, you need to create an IBM Bluemix account.

 _Note: Opening an account creates a free 1 month trial period.
-In that period, most of the Watson component will be provided for free._
+In that period most of the Watson component will be provided for free._

 ## \#1 Register for an IBM Bluemix account